 One of the primary purposes of the American Fisheries Society is to facilitate professional development of its members.
 Professional development is an ongoing process that starts with formal education and continues throughout your career.
 The AFS provides many opportunities for professional development, including Continuing Education courses at meetings and online (coming soon!).
 These opportunities culminate in Professional Certification from the American Fisheries Society.
 Certification is a formal recognition of academic and professional achievement of specific standards, as well as continued dedication to learning and professional growth.

 Be recognized for your hard work...

-- Earn prestigious awards recognizing excellence in science, teaching, public outreach and endless other categories.
+- Earn prestigious awards recognizing excellence in science, teaching, public outreach, and other categories.